cedriczirtacic/PORTALofPi/README.md

 My mods
 =======

 Uses a wireless AP instead of an ethernet interface to connect to the Pi (More users!).
 Adapted create_ap instead of using hostapd and dnsmasq directly.
 Also, all \*.log in /var/log/ point to /dev/null so we don't save any extra info just in case.
-Social media and insecure IMs are blocked, PORTALofPi was intended to keep your anonimity.
+Social media and insecure IMs are blocked, PORTALofPi was intended to keep your anonymity.

 ### My personal setup
  * Raspberry Pi Zero W